MagnusJohansson/wordpress-local-containers/README.md

 # Local WordPress with WooCommerce Development Environment

 This repository provides a convenient way to set up a local development environment for WordPress with WooCommerce using Docker and Docker Compose.
+It includes the installation of the WP-CLI which then is used to install the WooCommerce plugin.

 ## Introduction